juan-cardelino/ARCED-code/classic_edge_detectors/README.txt

 Changelog
 ---------

+* 2014.11.10:
+   * Corrected bug in Haralick's algorithm
+	* Improved the way output filenames were handled
+	* Improved the console help of the executable
 * 2014.04.30:
    * Improved documentation to reflect the new implementation executables.
    * Added the padding method as a input argument.